jobrouter/typo3-base/Documentation/Developer/Index.rst

 :php:`JobRouter\AddOn\Typo3Base\Event\ResolveFinisherVariableEvent`.
 It
 provides the following methods:

-.. option:: getFieldType(): \JobRouter\AddOn\Typo3Base\Enumeration\FieldType
+.. confval:: getFieldType(): \JobRouter\AddOn\Typo3Base\Enumeration\FieldType

    Get the field type, like :php:`FieldType::Text` for text or :php:`FieldType::Integer` for int.
 Have a look in the class :php:`JobRouter\AddOn\Typo3Base\Enumeration\FieldType` for the available field types.

-.. option:: getValue(): string
+.. confval:: getValue(): string

    Get the current value of the field.
 One or more variables can be defined inside.

-.. option:: setValue(string $value): void
+.. confval:: setValue(string $value): void

    Set the new value after resolving one or more variables.

-.. option:: getCorrelationId(): string
+.. confval:: getCorrelationId(): string

    Get the current correlation ID.

-.. option:: getFormValues(): array
+.. confval:: getFormValues(): array

    Get the form values, for example,
    :php:`['company' => 'Acme Ltd.', 'name' => 'John Smith']`.

-.. option:: getRequest(): \\Psr\\Http\\Message\\ServerRequestInterface
+.. confval:: getRequest(): \Psr\Http\Message\ServerRequestInterface

    Get the current request.

 .. hint::